 - Lack of certificate validation and Timing attack.

-This security patch makes sure that once the user is logged out from his account, it makes sure that the sessions has been invalidated.
-Along with this, all the above stated security issues has been addressed with the solutions which are long lasting.
+This security patch makes sure that once the user is logged out from his account, it makes sure that the sessions have been invalidated.
+Along with this, all the above-stated security issues has been addressed with the solutions which are long lasting.